joebhakim/research_agent/README.md

 - Eval suites live under `evals/suites/` and use fixtures in `evals/fixtures/` and `tests/fixtures/`.
 - Eval outputs are written to `eval_runs/<suite_id>/<timestamp>/summary.json` and per-case trial artifacts.
 - See `docs/evals.md` for harness details and YAML schema.

+Offline MVP

+- See `docs/mvp_runbook.md` for an offline-first end-to-end runbook.

 Type checking (ty)